About the BSAC Funding Programme

 Application Review Process:

-All applications for Project grants, Research grants and PhD Studentships meeting our eligibility criteria are further reviewed as follows: A. Applications for Project grants are reviewed by expert members of the BSAC Grants Committee and B. Applications for Research grants and PhD Studentships are subject to a stringent two-step review process 1) an external peer review process; and 2) a final review by the BSAC Grants Committee.
+All applications for Project grants, Research grants and PhD Studentships meeting our eligibility criteria will be reviewed further reviewed.
+Project grant applications are reviewed by expert members of the BSAC Grants Committee.
+Refer to details for Research grants and PhD Studentships by clicking the relevant link.

 Applications for Travel grants, Named awards, Overseas Scholarships & Vacation Scholarships are reviewed & scored by expert members of the BSAC Grants Committee.